📊 Projekt

 • Development of conditional independence tests (CITs) for structured data such as images

-• Use of deep learning for data embedding (data embedding) in multimodal datasets
+• Utilization of deep learning for data embedding (data embedding) for statistical tests

-• Application of statistical tests as key instruments for inference in multimodal datasets
+• Application of statistical tests as a key instrument for multimodal datasets in the biomedical domain

-• Ensuring control of the type-I error rate in large hypothesis sets
+• Ensuring control of the Type-I error when dealing with large amounts of the null hypothesis of conditional independence

 • Increasing statistical power through transfer learning and optimally learned embeddings

-• Integration into other projects (P2, P4, P7) for visual explanation and analysis of data
+• Integration into other projects (P2, P4, P7) for visual explanation and analysis of multimodal data

 Keywords